-River Road’s Dividend All-Cap Value (DAV & DAV II) Strategies utilize a fundamentally driven research process to identify attractive purchase candidates from an all cap universe of high yielding equity securities.
+River Road’s Dividend All-Cap Value (DAV) Strategy utilizes a fundamentally driven research process to identify attractive purchase candidates from an all cap universe of high yielding equity securities.
 The stock selection process is complemented by a risk averse approach that employs balanced diversification and a structured sell discipline.
-The primary difference between these strategies, other than market capitalization, is that the greater liquidity in the DAV II universe typically yields fewer target holdings.

-The DAV Strategy focuses on North American listed securities with a minimum 2% yield and a market capitalization greater than $300 MM, at the time of initial purchase.
+The DAV Strategy focuses on North American listed securities with a positive dividend yield and a market cap greater than $700 MM, at the time of initial purchase.

-Companies must exhibit adequate liquidity (DAV: typically greater than $500,000 per day average trading volume/DAV II: typically greater than $4.5 MM per day average trading volume) to be considered for purchase.
-Both Portfolios primarily invest in common stock, ADRs, REITs, and PTPs, but may also invest in Income Trusts, BDC/RICs, and Convertible Preferreds.
+Companies must exhibit adequate liquidity (typically greater than $500,000 per day average trading volume) to be considered for purchase.
+The Portfolio primarily invests in common stock, ADRs, REITs, and PTPs, but may also invest in Income Trusts, BDC/RICs, and Convertible Preferreds.

-The Dividend All-Cap Value Strategies seek to outperform the Russell 3000 Value benchmark on a total return basis by 200 to 400 bps gross of fees annualized over a market cycle and to provide a yield of at least 150% of the benchmark yield.
+The Dividend All-Cap Value Strategy seeks to outperform the Russell 3000 Value benchmark on a total return basis by 200 to 400 bps gross of fees annualized over a market cycle and to provide a yield of at least 150% of the benchmark yield.

 The investment process proceeds through four stages: